fe-moldark/wesleykent-website/thebasics.markdown

 To actually login afterwards once you have more info:<br>
 `smbclient '\\IPADDRESS\SHARE_NAME' -U username -p port`<br>
 Again, if you can login anonymously you shouldn't need the `-U` flag, and if smb is running over a standard port the same goes for the `-p`.<br><br>
-Smb follows similar commands like with an ftp server, to get files off the server you can use the `get filename` command.
+Smb shares similar commands with an ftp server - to get files off the server you can use the `get filename` command and the same applies to the `put` command.
 <br><br><br>

 # More on file permissions